Assistant Director of Education Abroad

 - Students are strongly recommended not to purchase airfare until after being officially accepted to the program and receiving your admission letter with arrival/departure dates indicated.

-CAMPUS LIFE & Social Activities
+Campus Life & Social Activities

-In addition to group tours and activties provided during the onsite orientation, students have the opportunity to engage in a host of activities and campus clubs.
+In addition to group tours and activities provided during the onsite orientation, students have the opportunity to engage in a host of activities and campus clubs.
 Whether you are interested in something cultural, athletic, or artistic- there's something for everyone!

-Traveling While ABROAD
+Traveling While Abroad